engageme1975/jitsi-meet/README.md

 And many more!

-## Using Jitsi Meet
+## Using Connect AI

-Using Jitsi Meet is straightforward, as it's browser based.
-Head over to [meet.jit.si](https://meet.jit.si) and give it a try.
+Using Connect AI is straightforward, as it's browser based.
+Head over to your Connect AI deployment and give it a try.
 It's scalable and free to use.
-All you need is a Google, Facebook or GitHub account in order to start a meeting.
 All browsers are supported!

 Using mobile?
 No problem, you can either use your mobile web browser or our fully-featured mobile apps: